teal_transform_module()

 version 0.16

-in teal::module
+optional argument in teal::module

-argument allows to pass a list
+.
+This argument allows to pass a

-of
+of "teal_data_module"

-objects that are created using
+created using teal_transform_module()

 function.